Hankering for authentic Malaysian food in Singapore? We've sussed out the best places to enjoy dishes like Penang char kway teow and assam laksa.

 2. Malaysian Food Street

 If crossing the causeway is a little too much trouble for you, cross the link bridge to Sentosa.
 This hawker spot boasts a smorgasbord of Malaysian dishes.
-The real challenge is choosing between mouthwatering dishes like KL claypot rice, Penang Hokkien mee, klang bak kut teh and Malacca-style chicken rice ball.
+Now, the real challenge is choosing between mouthwatering dishes like KL claypot rice, Penang Hokkien mee, klang bak kut teh and Malacca-style chicken rice ball.
 Come hungry!

 Malaysian Food Street, Level 1, Waterfront, Resorts World Sentosa, 8 Sentosa Gateway, Singapore 098269

-3. Penang Seafood Restaurant
+6. Penang Seafood Restaurant

 Malaysian zi char-style dining is your best bet if you want to sample the breadth of the cuisine.
 Head here with a couple of mates and order several bowls of sambal clams, Penang char kway teow and, of course, the restaurant’s much-lauded Penang assam laksa.
 You’ll also get to try other regional zi char favourites like assam steamed red grouper, prawn paste chicken, and sweet and sour pork.
 But if you’re up for something on the wild side, the volcano chicken fits the bill.
 It’s served with a moat of soup, and flambéed right in front of you for a little razzle-dazzle.